By David Finger

 “We are agnostic,” Sheppard said of his position on the bridgerweight division, “if the sport of boxing decides we need a new division then will add a new division.
 We can’t lead.
 We follow.
 We follow the sport.
 It’s not our place to create new divisions.”

-However, during questions from attendees Sheppard had more difficulty defending their decision to delist and scrub all WBA world title fights from their public website after the WBA ended its association with the website and began a partnership with a newly emerging rival that, Sheppard claims, has stolen much of the information that had been collected over the years on Boxrec.
+However, during questions from attendees, Sheppard had more difficulty defending their decision to delist and scrub all WBA world title fights from their public website after the WBA ended its association with the website and began a partnership with a newly emerging rival that, Sheppard claims, has stolen much of the information that had been collected over the years on Boxrec.

-One of the most vocal online critic of Boxrec’s decision to scrub the WBA from its website was Rachel Donaire, wife of former WBA champion Nonito Donaire who saw her husband’s Boxrec page purged of his WBA championships.
+One of the most vocal online critics of Boxrec’s decision to scrub the WBA from its website was Rachel Donaire, wife of former WBA champion Nonito Donaire who saw her husband’s Boxrec page purged of his WBA championships.

-“For me and my kids, when they saw their dad win titles and then for you to erase that on your website, it’s a little personal.”
-Donaire said of the decision by Boxrec.
+“For me and my kids, when they saw their dad win titles and then for you to erase that on your website, it’s a little personal,” Donaire said of the decision by Boxrec.

 In response to Donaire’s question, Sheppard tried to pass the buck to the WBA.